 Things to remember about the ODD Function

-- As the ODD function always rounds numbers up, which is away from zero, a positive number will become larger and negative number will actually become a smaller number that is more negative.
+As the function always rounds numbers up, which is away from zero, a positive number will become larger and negative number will become a smaller number that is more negative.